PRINCE EDWARD ISLAND

 • Electives

-To cross reference and compare the sites in our program, find more information by clicking below.
+To cross reference and compare the sites in our program, view our clinical learning experiences chart.

 Sound like a good fit?

-If you want to learn more about a residency in the community of Halifax, get in touch.
-Our Halifax staff would be happy to answer all of your questions.
+If you want to learn more about a residency in the community of PEI, get in touch.
+Our PEI staff would be happy to answer all of your questions.

 Site Director